 The loom plugs into this black socket with a fuse above it

-So once you've plugged the loom into the stereo, you then plug the stalk controls plug into the jack marked W/R
+And the stalk controls plug into the jack marked W/R

 You now need to some how slide the head unit into the cage, this may be tricky due to the stupid amount of wiring behind it

 This next step only applies to touch screen head units with a dvd player.
 Basically you aren't allowed to watch dvds while driving, so to make sure your not, the head unit needs to be wired to the handbrake to work, and will only work when the handbrakes fully engaged.